 I traveled a lot in 2019: 12 international trips to be exact.
-And that’s mostly thanks to my Marriott and Aeroplan points!
+And that was mostly thanks to my Marriott and Aeroplan points!

 My 53 free hotel nights in 2019 thanks to Marriott

-In 2019, for the first time, I reached Titanium elite status with Marriott, thanks in part to my Marriott Bonvoy American Express Card (which gives you Silver elite status and a shortcut to reach the higher statuses).
+In 2019, for the first time, I reached Titanium elite status with Marriott, thanks in part to my Marriott Bonvoy American Express Card (which gives you Silver elite status and a shortcut to reach the higher status levels).

 This level requires staying 60 nights in Marriott hotels.
 By the way, I spent 144 nights traveling in 2019, but the majority of my nights were spent in hostels—or in hotels booked on Hotels.com if Marriott hotels were not a good use of points where I was.